Hadesal/codeCoolPowerGroupe/chapter2/ArrayFunctions/README.md

 ## Tasks

 ### join()
-The `weiredSentence` appeared again.
+The `weirdSentence` appeared again.
 This time we will use a different approach, to make it readable.

 1. Remove the spaces from beginning and the end
 2. Use the split method to get an array with all the words of the sentence